Practice Areas

 Michigan’s Statute of Limitations

 In Michigan, any slip-and-fall accident claims must be filed within three years after the date of the incident.
 Just like any personal injury claim, the sooner you file, the better.
-A slip-and-fall attorney can help you understand how to file a slip-and-fall claim.
+A slip-and-fall lawyer can help you understand how to file a slip-and-fall claim.

 Michigan Comparative Negligence